 Activity 2: Dirt Shake Demonstration

 - In preparation for this activity, gather four different types of soil, preferably finding one that contains more sand, one that contains more silt, one that contains more clay, and one that is a mixture “garden soil” or loam.
-(You may purchase soil samples that have been evaluated as primarily sand, silt and clay from Utah Agriculture in the Classroom; these pure samples will make it easy for your students to see the differences between textures).
+(You may purchase soil samples that have been evaluated as primarily sand, silt and clay through the link provided under Materials; these pure samples will make it easy for your students to see the differences between textures).